 For more tips on moving on after a breakup, read How to Get Out of a Relationship When You Have Nowhere to Go.

 I welcome your thoughts below, especially if you’ve moved on after heartbreak.
-If you’re still struggling to move on, you may feel better after telling your story!
+I can’t offer advice, but if you’re still struggling to move on, you may feel better after telling your story.